 Table of contents

-1. Databricks time travel to recover a Delta Lake table
+1. Databricks Time Travel: Recover a Delta Lake Table

 3. Verify the Data

-Determine the version of the Delta Lake table that contains the correct data.
+First, choose the version of the Delta Lake table that holds the correct data.
 You can view the history of changes to a Delta table using the DESCRIBE HISTORY command in Databricks.

 DESCRIBE HISTORY EMP

-This command will show you a list of all the versions of the Delta table along with timestamps and actions performed.
+This command displays a list of all Delta table versions, including timestamps and actions taken.

 Describe